Block Pass: Cast

+Production and release

-The film, Chevrollier's full-length directorial debut, was shot principally in and around Longué-Jumelles, his real-life hometown.
+The film was shot principally in and around Longué-Jumelles, Antoine Chevrollier's real-life hometown.

-The film premiered on 18 May 2024 in the Critics Week program at the 2024 Cannes Film Festival, where it was a nominee for the Queer Palm.
+The film premiered on 20 May 2024 in the Critics Week program at the 2024 Cannes Film Festival, where it was a nominee for the Queer Palm, an independently sponsored prize for selected LGBTQ+ films entered into the Cannes Film Festival.